mattrdiamond/Pixel-Art-Maker/README.md

 ## Instructions

-* Select a desired height, width and color to make a grid.
+* Select a desired height, width and color to create a grid.
 * Click on individual grid pixels to fill with the current pixel color.
 * Select the eraser tool to erase or double click.
 * Select the eyedropper tool and then select a color from the grid to change the current pixel color to the eyedropper value.